vinhnx/Ciapre-Xcode-theme/README.md

 An easy on the eyes Xcode theme, ported from [Ciapre Sublime Text](https://github.com/vinhnx/Ciapre.tmTheme/).

-Inspired by [Andro](https://github.com/cyrilmengin/andro) color scheme for ST but with more syntax highlighting sweetness.
+Based on [Andro](https://github.com/cyrilmengin/andro) but with more syntax highlighting sweetness.

 ### Installation ###